 I recently went back to full time work outside the home, after a long time (over 10 years)!
-Back then I was single, now I have 3 school aged kids, and I am continuing to do some additional work on the side.
+Last time I worked full time I was single, now I have 3 school aged kids, and I am continuing to do some additional work on the side.
 So life is full and busy, and staying on top of things is more important than ever!
-So I thought I would share one of the things I do that helps with simplifying my day to day life – automated bill payments.
+One of the things I do to make life easier is to automate bill payments.

 I am SO glad that in the midst of this crazy full season I don’t need to keep track of any bills and make sure they are paid on time.
 Read on to find out how automatic bill paying works…

 Some of our bills (gas, housing rates, building insurance) have the option of paying a yearly amount, quarterly or monthly.
 I used to elect to pay those bills quarterly or yearly.
 You can get a small discount if you pay in advance!
 I would then make sure I was saving regularly to be able to pay those larger bills when they became due.

 Now I choose to pay everything by fortnightly or monthly direct debit if the option is available.
 I decided that the benefit to me of basically forgetting about those bills, once the intial direct debit is set up, is worth missing out on the small savings from paying upfront.

 Two Types of Direct Debit:

 - For bills that have the same charge from month to month.
 The annual bill is paid in full by dividing the whole amount by 12 months or 26 fortnights.
 Usually the service provider will work this out as they will often add an additional charge.
 This works well because the bill amount is consistent throughout the year.